microsoft/CodeXGLUE/Text-Code/text-to-code/README.md

 ## Reference

+If you use concode dataset, please also cite this paper in addition to our CodeXGLUE:

 <pre><code>@article{iyer2018mapping,
   title={Mapping language to code in programmatic context}, author={Iyer, Srinivasan and Konstas, Ioannis and Cheung, Alvin and Zettlemoyer, Luke},